JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 - Serializable type
 - Class name postfix
 - Whether to use Lombok or not
-- Comment link regexp that you can use to mark a class as a DTO.
+- Comment link regexp to mark a class as a DTO.
 JPA Buddy will detect such comments and will be able to associate the DTO class with the entity.
-As a result:
+The `(.*)` defines the entity name.
+The search is case-sensitive.
+For example:
+  - regexp: `A DTO for the \{@link (.*)\} entity\.`
+  - comment: `//A DTO for the {@link io.jpabuddy.spring.demo.jpademo.entities.Project} entity.`

+As soon as JPA Buddy is able to associate DTO class with the entity:
-  - The marked class will appear in the DTOs section in the JPA Structure panel (1)
+  - The DTO class will appear in the DTOs section in the JPA Structure panel (1)
   - The gutter icon will appear in both entity and DTO to ease the navigation between them (2)
   - The gutter icons will appear to navigate to the entity fields from the DTO fields (3)

-Example: A DTO for the {@link io.jpabuddy.spring.demo.jpademo.entities.Task} entity.

 ![comment_link_regexp](img/comment_link_regexp.png)